jchrom/trelloR/README.md

 # Using R API for Trello

-The first step is to open a new R project and authorize your API access. `trellor` can help you with that.
-When you're done, you can start getting data out of Trello.
+The first step is to open a new R project and authorize your API access.
+After that you can start using function to query Trello API directly do get data you need.

 ## Step 1: Authorize your API access